Joseph-M-Cook/OpenPDF-GPT/README.md

   </div>

 # Description
-OpenPDF-GPT is an advanced tool for PDF data extraction and knowledge comprehension.
-It leverages state-of-the-art technologies in Computer Vision (CV), Large Language Models (LLMs), and vector embeddings to convert your PDFs into structured, query-able data.
-It goes beyond conventional OCR methods by not only extracting textual content but also tabular data and information hidden in complex layouts.
-Moreover, it also enables advanced analysis and insights by supporting tabular data extraction.
+OpenPDF-GPT is an advanced data extraction and comprehension tool for PDF documents.
+This project leverages Computer Vision, Large Language Models (LLMs), and vector embeddings to revolutionize data extraction from PDF files.
+Not only does it extract and understand the content of PDFs, but it also supports tabular data, allowing for advanced analysis and unlocking of new insights.
+The main highlight of this project is its ability to integrate the understanding capabilities of OpenAI's GPT-4 language model into the data extraction process, providing more contextually accurate results.

 # Features
 - **Textual Data Extraction**: Extracts plain text from PDF files leveraging PyPDF2.